Cubic graphs and the golden mean: Transitive TLF-planar graphs

 \begin{lemma} Let $G \in \sT_d$ be infinite with $d \ge 3$.
 Let $C$ be a cycle of $G$, and let $\sF:=\{F_1,F_2,\dots,F_s\}$ be the set of faces enclosed by $C$.
 There exists $F \in \sF$ such that the boundary of $\sF\setminus F$ is a cycle of $G$.
 The set of edges lying in $\partial F \setminus C$ forms a path. \end{lemma}

-\begin{proof} Let $C$ be a cycle of $G$, and let $\sF'\subseteq\sF$ be the subset of faces that share an edge with $C$.
+\begin{proof} Let $C$ be a cycle of $G$, and let $\sF'\subseteq\sF$ be the subset of faces that lie in the bounded component of $\sP \setminus C$, and that share an edge with $C$.
 Let $I$ be the (connected) subgraph of $G$ comprising the edges and vertices of the faces in $\sF'$, and let $I_\rd$ be its dual graph (with the infinite face omitted).
 Then $I_\rd$ is finite and connected, and thus has some spanning tree $T$ which is non-empty.
 Pick a vertex $t$ of $T$ with degree $1$, and let $F$ be the corresponding face.
 The first claim follows since the removal of $t$ from $T$ results in a connected subtree.
 The second claim holds since, if not, the interior of $C$ is disconnected, which is a contradiction. \end{proof}

 \begin{lemma} Let $G \in \sT_d$ be infinite with $d \ge 3$.
 For any cycle $C=(c_0,c_1,\dots,c_n)$ of $G$,

 where $\sF=\{F_1,F_2,\dots,F_s\}$ is the set of faces enclosed by $C$. \end{lemma}

 \begin{proof} The proof is by induction on the number $s=s(C)$ of faces enclosed by $C$.
 It is trivial when $s=1$ that $r(C)=k(F_1)$ and $l(C) = 0$, and \eqref{eq:rl} follows in that case.